Gbolly-code/AI-Content-Management-System/DEPLOYMENT.md

 Before deploying, ensure you have:
 - ✅ All environment variables configured
-- ✅ Supabase database set up with proper tables
+- ✅ Firebase project set up with Firestore and Authentication
 - ✅ OpenAI API key with sufficient credits
 - ✅ Git repository with your code